-Indicators, Targets & Strategies for successful performance In the Dir ections of becoming Baseline data Direction of movement from baseline Env 19 regions.
-In 2021, the International Union for Conservation of Nature (IUCN) reported that there were 779 threatened flora species Agriculture, Water & the Environment, EPBC Act List of Threatened Flora No update available on Econ 1 A model of transition from excessive consumption to sustainability. in Australia comprising: Plants = 766 Fungi = 13 Source: IUCN Red List, Table IUCN data.
+Indic Indicators, Targets & Strategies for the success of Our Environment Environment 10 - Biodiversity Indicators, Targets & Strategies for successful performance In the Dire ections of becoming Baseline data Direction of movement from baseline national & urban parkland.
+In 2021, the International Union for Agriculture, Water & the Environment, EPBC Act List of Threatened Flora Env 19 A land of thriving self-supporting regions.
+A land of thriving (IUCN) reported that there were 779 (IUCN) reported that - Econ 1 A model of transition from excessive consumption to sustainability. threatened flora species in Australia comprising: Plants = 766 Fungi = 13 Source: IUCN Red List, Table No update available on IUCN data.
 However, the longer term trend has been negative.
 Econ 4 A nation fairly raising & sharing its wealth.
 5, Threatened species in each major group by country, as at end 2021.